List of Hollyoaks characters introduced in 2017: Misbah Maalik

 The storyline began in January 2018 when after a car crash, Misbah opts to save Yasmine from the car rather than Imran as a lorry headed towards the car.
 Imran manages to free himself before the lorry hits although he is left feeling bitter and rejected by his mother.
 Virdi explained that Misbah intended to rescue Yasmine then return to rescue Imran but did not have enough time.
 The actress felt that Imran would never be able to understand Misbah's decision.
 Sean Glynn, who directed the crash sequence, wanted to make the crash seem realistic so asked the driver of the lorry to drive towards the car that Imran and Yasmine were trapped in.
 He made this decision so that the actors' performance could be enhanced, which Rana felt he did.

 After Tegan Lomax (Jessica Ellis) tends to Zack Loveday's (Duayne Boachie) injuries whilst under the influence, Misbah calls a disciplinary meeting and despite Tegan's pleas to keep her job, Misbah sacks her, with immediate effect.
 After Yasmine puts a load of insects down Lily Drinkwell's (Lauren McQueen) T-shirt, Diane Hutchinson (Alex Fletcher) confronts Yasmine, despite Lily's pleas for her not to do so.
 Misbah defends Yasmine, until she finds out the truth by Yasmine's facial expression.
 Misbah disapproves of her oldest daughter, Farrah's relationship with Kim Butterfield (Daisy Wood-Davis) due to Kim being Farrah's former patient, and tells Kim to do the right thing and end things with Farrah, which Kim does.
 Misbah however later has a change of heart.
+Misbah would appear in Hollyoaks' 30th anniversary episodes that show the show crossover with Brookside on 22 October 2025.